HEMU627/SaaS_RedFlag_Detection/README.md

 - `tensorflow`
 - `re`

-### Install the Dependencies
+### To Install the Dependencies

-Install the dependencies using:
+Installing the dependencies using:
 ```bash

 pip install -r requirements.txt